ashbeka/research-notes/Drafts_digest.md

 - Sparse Subspace Clustering (SSC) to produce compact, structure-preserving representations for downstream segmentation.
 - On-device SSC preprocessing (UAV/edge) to compress before transmission.
 - Rationale and analysis: reduce VRAM/bandwidth, preserve manifold structure for noise-robust features, and enable interpretability via coefficients/clusters (to be evaluated with ablations).
+- Geodesic-weighted temporal SSC (future): regularize SSC codes across time using geodesic affinities (e.g., w_ij = exp(-d_G(i,j)^2/σ^2)) so divergence among geodesic-near neighbors becomes a change cue; objective/hyperparameters TBD.

 ## [METH-SUB] Temporal Change (Subspace deltas)
 - First-difference subspace to capture abrupt spectral changes post-disaster.
 - Second-difference subspace to capture progression/recovery trends across time.
 - Difference-Subspace (DS) change maps: projection-energy and illumination-robust cross-residual built from PCA bases and a difference subspace (principal-angle interpretability).
-- Multi-date DS: second-order "acceleration" over sliding windows to flag surge/recovery; optional Grassmann geodesic distance as a scale-free index.
+- Multi-date DS: second-order "acceleration" over sliding windows to flag surge/recovery.
 - Classical pixel-wise differencing will serve as a baseline for change detection; DS maps are expected to outperform it on robustness to noise/illumination and change localization (to be tested with AUROC/IoU ablations).
 - Optional future temporal methods: Singular Spectrum Analysis (SSA) and Slow Feature Analysis (SFA) for trend/seasonal/slow-change characterization if sufficient temporal depth is available (integration with DS/SSC to be decided).
 - Classical pixel-wise differencing will serve as a baseline for change detection; DS maps are expected to outperform it on robustness to noise/illumination and change localization (to be tested with AUROC/IoU ablations).
 - Sliding-window DS: local subspaces S₁(w), S₂(w) and DS D(w) on spatial windows (e.g., 64×64, stride 16–32), with overlapping scores aggregated into per-pixel DS change maps (window/stride/aggregation TBD).
 - Period-subspace DS: when multiple images are available per side, stack spectra into “before” and “after” period subspaces and apply DS between them to reduce single-date noise/cloud sensitivity (period definition and scope TBD).
 - Band-level DS interpretability: derive per-band weights from the DS basis (e.g., w_b = Σ_i D_{b,i}²) and approximate per-pixel band contributions; optionally run DS on grouped bands (VIS, red-edge, NIR, SWIR, atmos) to separate atmospheric vs surface-driven changes (design TBD).
+- Optional Grassmann geodesic change detection: patch-level PCA subspaces at t1/t2 compared via Grassmann geodesic distance d_G to form a local change map S_G; S_G can be used as an additional channel/prior for segmentation (future extension; configuration and placement TBD).
+- Optional SPD geodesic change detection: patch-level SPD covariance matrices per time with Riemannian (affine-invariant or Log-Euclidean) geodesic distance S_SPD as a complementary dispersion/texture-aware change score (future extension).
+- Multi-geometry DamageScore (hypothesis): fuse DS residual-based scores, S_G, S_SPD, and encoder-feature differences into a single scalar damage score for triage and MCDA; weights to be calibrated with AUROC/ROC analysis.

 ## [METH-UNET] Segmentation
 - U-Net consumes subspace outputs for pixel-wise damage and land-use segmentation.